 Which Deduction Option Is Right for You?

-Some people cannot take the standard deductions and will have to itemize.
+Some people cannot take the standard deduction and will have to itemize.
 If you’re married filing separately and your spouse itemizes, you will have to itemize too.
 If you are a non-resident or dual-status alien, you also must itemize.
-Most other people will benefit most from choosing the standard deduction unless their eligible itemized deductions are larger than the standard deduction they qualify for.
+Most other people will benefit most from choosing the standard deduction unless their eligible itemized deductions are larger than the standard deduction that they qualify for.

 Need help figuring out which deduction option will get you the lowest tax bill?
 Contact one of our tax preparers today.